-In 2020, the project team plans additional engagement activities with the urban Indigenous community of Ottawa, including First Nations, Inuit and Métis Nation, as well as national Indigenous organizations, to help design a space that is welcoming, reflective and inclusive of all First Nations, Inuit and Métis Nation visitors.
+At the beginning of 2020, the project team planned additional engagement activities with the urban Indigenous community of Ottawa as well as national Indigenous organizations, to help design a space that is welcoming, reflective and inclusive of all First Nations, Inuit and Métis Nation visitors.

-NOTE: Due to the COVID-19 pandemic, the Indigenous engagement activities will be moved to virtual and online platforms for 2020.
+Due to the COVID-19 pandemic, all Indigenous engagement activities were moved to virtual and online platforms.

-An Indigenous Engagement Survey will be available the week of October 5 on this webpage.
-This survey is a way for Indigenous peoples in the Ottawa area and across Canada to provide ideas, suggestions and input into the new joint facility including the design of the indoor and outdoor spaces as well as the programs and services offered.
+An online Indigenous engagement survey accompanied the virtual engagement sessions.
+This survey provided Indigenous peoples in the Ottawa area and across Canada a way to provide ideas, suggestions and input into the new joint facility including the design of the indoor and outdoor spaces as well as the programs and services offered.